-When you’re setting up your living space, houseplants are a natural consideration.
-After all, they add living greenery to your rooms, and many of them help clean indoor air.
-However, if you have pets and/or small children, they can be poisoned if they ingest certain houseplants.
-Cats love grass-like plants, and dogs may pull an entire plant out of its pot and chew it up.
-Small children tend to put leaves, berries, and flowers into their mouths.
+When decorating your living space, houseplants are a natural consideration.
+Their living greenery infuses life into your home and many plants help clean indoor air.
+However, if you have pets or small children, certain houseplants can be poisonous if ingested.
+Cats love grass-like plants, and dogs can pull entire plants up by their roots and gobble them up.
+Small children tend to put leaves, berries, flowers, and random small objects into their mouths.

-Generally speaking, a rather large amount of a poisonous plant needs to be ingested for it to cause harm; but small animals and children under three are more vulnerable to smaller amounts of poisons.
+Generally speaking, a relatively large amount of a poisonous plant needs to be ingested for it to cause harm, But small animals and children under the age of three are more vulnerable to a smaller amount of poison.

 Therefore, it’s a good idea to educate yourself as to which plants may pose a threat.
-Here is a list of some of the more toxic houseplants.
-If you have any of these, there may not necessarily be a need to throw them away or give them to neighbors without small children or pets.
-Just make sure the plants are out of the reach of your smaller household occupants.
-If that’s not possible, then you will probably want to get rid of them.
+Below is a list of some of the more toxic houseplants you’re likely to see indoors.
+If you have any of these, there may not necessarily be a need to throw them away or give them to neighbors without small children or pets; just make sure that these are out of the reach of your smaller household occupants.
+If that’s not possible, play it safe and find these plants a new home.

 1. Elephant’s Ear (Colocasia antiquorum)